Kell20/Kell20/README.md

 - 👋 Hi, I’m @Kell20
 - 👀 I’m interested in embedded systems engineering and software engineering.
-- 🌱 I’m currently possessing Java programming skills, android development, web application development(backend programming) with spring boot framework.
+- 🌱 I’m currently possessing Java programming skills, backend programming with spring boot framework and IOT.
-- 💞️ I’m looking to collaborate on any web application designing especially on backend programming
+- 💞️ I’m looking to collaborate on any IOT development process especially for remote management system.
 - 📫 How to reach me ...+255 781 250 270 for normal calls and +255 746 599 158 for whatsup.

 <!---